Newton Park services

 On 15 March 2021, the Jet filling station closed for site refurbishment works, with both forecourt canopies replaced as well as adding a rear extension to the shop building to introduce new male toilets and showers and re-cladding of the shop building.
 The new site reopened on 12 August 2021.

 Four InstaVolt electric vehicle charging bays were added to the McDonald's car park during December 2021.
-JET also added six JET Charge electric vehicle chargers to their forecourt in November 2022, in what is the UK's first own-branded chargers for JET.
+JET also added five JET Charge electric vehicle chargers to their forecourt in November 2022, in what is the UK's first own-branded chargers for JET.

 Forrest Park Development